AMBIENT AIR QUALITY MONITORING

 Reducing Air Pollution

-Maintaining clean air is a challenging but achievable task, some successful policies
+Maintaining clean air is a challenging but achievable task, some successful policies are as follows:

-• for industry: clean technologies that reduce industrial smokestack emissions; improved management of urban and agricultural waste, including capture of methane gas emitted from waste sites as an alternative to incineration (for use as biogas);
+• For industry: clean technologies that reduce industrial smokestack emissions, improved management of urban and agricultural waste, including capture of methane gas emitted from waste sites as an alternative to incineration (for use as biogas).

-• for transport: shifting to clean modes of power generation; prioritizing rapid urban transit, walking and cycling networks in cities as well as rail interurban freight and passenger travel; shifting to cleaner heavy duty diesel vehicles and low-emissions vehicles and fuels, including fuels with reduced sulfur content;
+• For transport: shifting to clean modes of power generation, prioritizing rapid urban transit, walking and cycling networks in cities as well as rail interurban freight and passenger travel, shifting to cleaner heavy duty diesel vehicles and low-emissions vehicles and fuels, including fuels with reduced sulfur content.

-• for urban planning: improving the energy efficiency of buildings and making cities more compact, and thus energy efficient;
+• For urban planning: improving the energy efficiency of buildings and making cities more compact, and thus energy efficient.